 - (D)Students reared and educated in a Spanish-speaking environment.

-No more than 40% of delegates from a school may be in categories B, C, and D combined.
+No more than 40% of a team should be in categories B, C, and D combined.

 Ex: A student who has learned Spanish exclusively through school and is in Spanish III would be 3A.